Start Running

 Sample Workout: 1 interval of 1200 meters, 1 interval at 800 meters, 2 intervals at 400 meters, 2 intervals at 200 meters, and 4 intervals at 100 meters.
 Run each slightly faster than goal race pace, except the 100 meter intervals—ramp up to 90 percent effort for 5 seconds during each.

 Recommended Experience: For a runner that's consistently exercised and is capable of running at least 6 miles in one workout.
-This plan peaks at 30 miles per week with a 10-This plan is for a new runner who is just getting back into exercise.
+This plan peaks at 30 miles per week with a 10-mile warmup, 4-6 x Yasso 800s, 2 mile.

 DOWNLOAD HERE